EricZinda/Perplexity/backlog.md

             - udef_q(x3,_soup_n_1(x3),_a_q(x8,_item_n_of(x8,i13),_be_v_id(e2,x3,x8)))
             - it is the "thing" problem
             - TODO: give a way for apps to include more predicates in the list
-            - TODO: Soup is an item doesn't work when reversed because it doesn't swap out "item"
+            - TODO: Soup is an item doesn't work when reversed because it doesn't reverse "item"
+                - Fix: all quantifiers should reverse
+                - because item doesn't get recognized as a synonym
+                - fix check_phrases() too
-                - instances aren't handled for synonyms
+            - TODO: instances aren't handled for synonyms
 - steak/chicken is a menu item --> very slow now
 - which vegetarian/chicken menu items do you have? --> I don't know which you mean
     - Theory: there are no vegetarian menu items, just specials?